Which Ninja Foodi should you buy? We put the Ninja multi-cooker vs air fryer head-to-head

 Which is cheaper?

 At the time of writing, Ninja air fryers start at £149.99 for the entry level Ninja AF100UK and go up to £269.99 for the large capacity top-of-the-range Ninja Foodi Flexdrawer.
 There are currently six air fryers in the Ninja air fryer range, with various capacity options including single and dual drawer models.
+For a breakdown between two of the brand's most popular model, our feature on the Ninja Double Stack vs Dual Zone has more details.

 The Ninja multi-cooker range is more expensive than the air fryer range, which is understandable given the extra cooking modes and multi-functional nature of these appliances.
-The range starts at £179.99 for the Ninja Foodi Mini OP100UK and goes up to £319.99 for the Ninja Foodi Max 15-in-1 SmartLid multi-cooker
+The range starts at £179.99 for the Ninja Foodi Mini OP100UK and goes up to £319.99 for the Ninja Foodi Max 15-in-1 SmartLid multi-cooker.

 There are six multi-cookers to choose from, if you include the Ninja Speedi.
 Plus there’s a slow cooker called the Ninja Food Possible Cooker, which is still technically a multi-functional cooker, but doesn’t include an air fry or pressure cook function, and hence it’s cheaper at £149.99.